lukasz-madon/awesome-remote-job/README.md

 ## Job boards
   1. [Real Work From Anywhere](https://www.realworkfromanywhere.com/) - A site for fully location independent jobs.
 All jobs on the site are 100% work from anywhere.
+  2. [Work From Home Jobs](https://iworkfromhomejobs.com/) - A site for remote jobs across the world
   1. [4 Day Week](https://4dayweek.io) - Software jobs with a better work / life balance.
   1. [Authentic Jobs](https://authenticjobs.com/?search_location=remote)
   1. [Built In](https://builtin.com/jobs/remote)